elixir-lang/elixir-lang.github.com/getting-started/mix-otp/dependencies-and-umbrella-apps.markdown

 In the future, you are going to write applications and you will notice they can be extracted into a concise unit that can be used by different projects.
 In such cases, using Git or Hex dependencies is the way to go.

 Here are a couple questions you can ask yourself when working with dependencies.
-Start with: does this application makes sense outside this project?
+Start with: does this application make sense outside this project?

 * If no, use an umbrella project with umbrella children.
 * If yes, can this project be shared outside your company / organization?